silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 ---
-title: Life off social media, six months in
+title: 'Life off social media, six months in'
-last_modified_at:
+last_modified_at: '2021-09-01T22:34:42.927Z'
 featured-post: false
 categories:
   - Personal
 tags:
   - social media
-  - personal
-description: I tell you what happened when I quit social media six months ago, and why I don't want to come back.
+description: 'I tell you what happened when I quit social media six months ago, and why I don''t want to come back.'
 featured-image: feat-max-van-den-oetelaar-unsplash.jpg
 redirect_from:
   - /social-media/life-off-social-media/
 ---
-I used to be everywhere.
+<p class="lead">I used to be everywhere.
 Name the social media and, most probably, I had an account.
-Internet’s always been a big thing for me, and a certain kind of **online presence** was good for my profession, hobbies and relationships.
+Internet’s always been a big thing for me, and a certain kind of <strong>online presence</strong> was good for my profession, hobbies and relationships.</p>

 <!--more-->